neooffice/NeoOffice/README.txt

    make build.staple_all_patches

-14. There are two ways to clean build files.
+14. There are several make rules to clean build files.
+To clean only the NeoOffice installers and patch installers execute the following commmand:

+    make build.clean_neo_installers

     To clean only the NeoOffice unit tests and preserve the both the LibreoOffice build and custom NeoOffice code build, execute the following commmand:

     make build.clean_neo_tests